• Skip to content

 Physical Activity

-Smoking
+Smoking and Vaping

 Lifestyle and behaviour among children and young people, particularly the youngest age groups, will be determined by parents, carers, grandparents, relatives and other people around them.
-Thus if parents choose unhealthy lifestyle behaviours, their children are more likely to undertake these healthy behaviours.
+Thus if parents exhibit unhealthy lifestyle behaviours, their children are more likely to undertake these healthy behaviours.
 Children often have less influence over their diet, and other lifestyle behaviours such as taking part in sports and activities outside school, as well as less ability to instigate change in these behaviours.
 Children growing up among smokers are twice as likely to become addicted to smoking themselves.

 The association between health and wellbeing, and these behavioural and lifestyle factors is complex.
 Whilst these behavioural and lifestyle factors influence health and wellbeing and increase the risk of numerous diseases and medical conditions, poor health and wellbeing can also increase the likelihood of having an unhealthy lifestyle.
 For example, it is well known that people with poor mental health are much more likely to smoke and have unhealthier lifestyles, which exacerbates their poor mental and physical health.